karthik-hallad/English_Thesaurus/README.md

 Version 2.0 --> Switched to a SQL Database and expanded the scope of data.

-Version 2.1 --> Added new feature where if there is small grammatical mistakes in word the programs prompts the right/most suitable word
+Version 2.1 --> Added new feature where if there are small grammatical mistakes in word the programs prompts the right/most suitable word.